Alexandra Whitehead - Online Career Coach & Psychologist

-Choosing the right psychologist can be a very scary business.
-It can be difficult if you’re feeling vulnerable and are unsure about how a 'complete stranger' might be able to help you.
-Having a good connection with a mental health professional is of the utmost importance to establish trust and enable change.
-With this short bio I hope to give you a clearer understanding of my skills and approach to people who come and see me.
+You might be feeling vulnerable or unsure about how a 'complete stranger' might be able to help you.
+Having a good connection with a psychologist like myself is of the utmost importance to establish trust and enable change.
+I hope to give you a clearer understanding of my skills and approach to people who come and see me.

 I grew up in the Netherlands and became interested in mental health issues from my early teens.
 What intrigued me was that some people encountered many adversities in their lives and could react to these situations in different ways.
 For example, children growing up with abuse and neglect often went on to develop psychiatric issues later in life, where as some seemed to be free of negative psychological consequences.
 So, I started reading literature dealing with the human mind from then on, paving my way to a career in Psychology.

 At University I chose to study Life Span Psychology to satisfy my knowledge of how a person develops from baby to adulthood and through the various stages in adult life to eventually old age.
 This gave me a great grounding and depth of understanding of the human psyche and after 6 years of study in the Netherlands and the UK I obtained a Master's Degree in this field.

 BPsych (Hons) (in progress)

 From a very young age I was the kid who wanted to be “everything” when they grew up, and I still am!
 I think this is what drew me into my current career path in psychology.
 Psychology is an ever-evolving and rewarding profession, as we are able to provide psychoeducation and tools that enable people to flourish in all life domains.